babenkoivan/elastic-adapter/README.md

 ### Index

-Adds a document to an index:
+Add a document to an index:

 ```php
 $documents = [